feralhosting/feralhosting.github.io/General/I want to edit or create a FAQ or guide/readme.md

 ### Crontab

-**Important note:** It is best to use full paths to the programs you wish to execute.
+**Important note:** It is generally best practice to use full paths to the programs you wish to execute.
 To get the full path do this in SSH:

 Use the `whereis` command to find the binary locations:

 ~~~
-whereis rsync
+whereis cp
 ~~~

+Will return something like this:

 ~~~
-rsync: /usr/bin/rsync /usr/bin/X11/rsync /usr/share/man/man1/rsync.1.gz
+cp: /bin/cp /usr/share/man/man1/cp.1.gz
 ~~~

 Here the path we need is:

 ~~~
-/usr/bin/rsync
+/bin/cp
 ~~~

 To edit your crontab: